 I think what helped us stick with things was keeping realism in mind without letting realism turn into cynicism.
 We were willing to problem solve, and unwilling to instantly drop big ideas.

 An example: two of our longer-standing protocols were about my responses to things.
 Orders were answered with “Yes, Mistress” and granted permissions were answered with “Thank you, Mistress”.

-I realized that problems with this actually happening that often were ongoing, and also that Mistress had never noticed.
-So I brought them up at our weekly check-in recently, along with one thing I thought may have been impacting it.
+We realized that some practicality problems with this actually happening that often were ongoing.
+So it was brought up at our weekly check-in recently, along with one thing that may have been impacting it.

-I came up with an idea, which she approved: if I can in some way complete the order or thing I’ve been given permission to do faster than I can respond, I don’t have to respond.
-This eliminated a lot of problem areas, as I was already a lot better at responding to more time-significant orders or permissions.
+The new idea: if I can in some way complete the order or thing I’ve been given permission to do faster than I can respond, I don’t have to respond.
+This eliminated a lot of impracticality issues, as responding to more time-significant orders or permissions flowed more smoothly.

 I was thinking about choreography at one point in relation to theater, and how in some cases, the more you want it to look like the characters are authentically improvising, the more careful the choreography has to be.
 And in writing—sometimes, the better the script, the less the lines sound like they’re from a script.

 I think the same goes for protocol sometimes: the more natural you want it to feel or seem, the more thoroughly it has to be thought out.

 And how you want it to feel can be an important consideration.